What is a domain?

 And now you may be wondering about how a URL is translated into an IP address – that is a slightly longer explanation, which we certainly don’t want to cheat you on – that’s why this topic will gets its very own blog post!.

-A website address, also known as a URL (Uniform Resource Locator) is a combination of different elements that give your browser specific information about how it should communicate with the server where the page is located – and the domain is one of these elements.
+Now that you have a better understanding of what is a domain name – we need to look into, what is a website address.
+A Website address, also known as a URL (Uniform Resource Locator) is a combination of different elements that give your browser specific information about how it should communicate with the server where the page is located – with the domain name being one of these elements.

 1) The protocol